saadam1n/MinecraftShaders/README.md

 - Fire volume rendering
 - Use a more realistic method for plant displacement, like the one used in SEUS v10.1
 - Color temprature and more accurate sun color
+- Add support for oldPBR and other resource packs as well
 # Known issues
-- Atmosphere looks bad and isn't completely physically based
+- ~~Atmosphere looks bad and isn't completely physically based~~
 - Translucent items do not have proper forward rendering when dropped
 - Shadows of translucent items do not appear when held in the players hand
 - Shadow acne at the bottom of the shadow map due to shadow distortion